 I don’t feature a lot of things for children but I have to show you Bunny Bum because I am crazy about these bibs.
 My best friend in Germany, Sandra, just had a daughter and my local close friend Paris is due this summer, so I’m thinking about babies a lot lately.
 And when I saw these mini quilts with pillows for dolls, I also couldn’t resist sharing them because they made me feel extremely happy inside.
 My mother made these for my Barbie dolls when I was a little girl.
 I have so many nice memories of my mother sewing things for my dolls that this wave of joy comes over me whenever I see handmade dolly things. :) I always felt so cherished when she made little things just for me.
 Like this…

 I still have my first bib.
 My mother made this for me when she was 25 and I was waiting to be born.
 After I arrived, this is the bib that she gave me during feeding time.
 I always kept it neat and safe, my favorite dolly wore it until I was in my teens and then it was tucked away in a special box.
 It’s still in the box but I took it out today for the first time in years to share it here.
 I can’t wait to someday give it to the baby I hope to have in the future.

 Handmade things never go out of style, are always cherished, and make the recipient feel so loved.

 If you’ve missed previous Take Five Tuesdays, please click here to check them out.

-(images linked above to source.)
+(images linked to sources above.)